-Your shipment should also be loaded onto pallets or crates before pick up.
+You should also load your shipment onto pallets or crates before pickup.
 Place lighter items on top of heavier items and include at least one label on every unit to prevent any potential losses.
-Use appropriate labels for any items that are fragile, hazardous, or otherwise require special care.
-Remember that the LTL shipping process often means that freight will be handled several times throughout the journey.
-Providing a proper label can prevent damages and help give workers and drivers a better idea of how to move shipments.
+Use appropriate labels for any items that are fragile, hazardous, or require special care.
+Remember that the LTL shipping process often means that workers handle freight several times throughout transit.
+Providing a proper label can prevent damages and give workers and drivers a better idea of how to move shipments.

 Once you have your shipment ready, your LTL carrier can pick your freight up and send it on its journey.
 You should have the bill of lading and all the necessary information in hand when the carrier arrives.
 Keep in mind that LTL carriers do not have the luxury of long loading windows.
-Where full truckload carriers will often allow a two-hour window to load goods, LTL carriers are not required to wait.
-If your shipment is not ready, LTL carriers will leave and come back the next day, which adds an extra delay to the delivery time and usually leads to a second-day pick-up fee.
+While TL carriers often allow a two-hour window to load goods, LTL carriers are not required to wait.
+If your shipment isn’t ready, LTL carriers will leave and come back the next day, which delays delivery and usually leads to a second-day pickup fee.

 Flock Freight is dedicated to changing the LTL shipping experience for small- to medium-sized businesses.
-We provide more affordable rates while increasing safety and security so businesses don’t have to worry about their goods getting damaged.
-To learn more about freight classifications or get a free shipping LTL freight quote, please contact Flock Freight today.
+We provide more affordable rates, while increasing safety and security so businesses don’t have to worry about damage.